Jeffrey Bain Faculty Scholar and Professor of Law

 Legal Research Center

 Professor Blumm is one of the architects of the Law School’s acclaimed Environmental and Natural Resources Law Program.
-He has been teaching, writing, and practicing in the environmental and natural resources law field for thirty-five years.
+He has been teaching, writing, and practicing in the environmental and natural resources law field for forty years.
 He came to the law school after practicing with an environmental group and the U.S. Environmental Protection Agency in Washington, D.C., where he helped draft the EPA’s first wetland protection regulations.
 Blumm’s chief interests are in the restoration of the Pacific Northwest salmon runs, the preservation of the West’s public lands and waters, the management of natural resources by Indian tribes, the modern use of the public trust doctrine, and governmental authority to regulate private property for public purposes.

 For over a decade during the 1980s, Blumm edited the Natural Resources Law Institute’s Anadromous Fish Law Memo.
 He then spent seven years during the 1990s co-directing the Northwest Water Law and Policy Project.
 He has co-authored casebooks on Natural Resources Law, Public Trust Law, and Native American Natural Resources Law.